 A final Repeat Violence Injunction may order:

-A Stalking Injunction is for protection against stalking/cyberstalking and can be obtained against anyone, regardless of your relationship to the other person.
+A Stalking Injunction is for protection against stalking or cyberstalking and can be obtained against anyone, regardless of your relationship to the other person.
 In some cases, the stalker may be a former friend, a co-worker, or a jealous new partner of the requesting party’s ex-spouse.
-Stalking is something that happens more than once, and is when a person willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person with no legitimate purpose.
+Stalking is something that happens multiple times, and is when a person willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person with no legitimate purpose.
+These actions must cause substantial emotional distress to the requesting party.
+A parent or legal guardian may file for a Stalking Injunction on behalf of a minor child that lives in their home.

 Here are some examples listed on the court petition so you can get an idea of what behaviors/acts may qualify someone for an injunction: